 7 Ways Chapped Lips Could Be A Sign of Something Else

-Your peeling and cracked pout can be a sign of a number of things, including dehydration, an allergy, or a vitamin deficiency.
-Sure, typically, the culprit of chapped lips is licking our lips (using saliva to hydrate our lip’s skin), but that's not always the case.
-What's a good indication there's a deeper meaning?
-If you suffer from chronic dry lips, and your chapped lips seem like they're impossible to hydrate and even cause you pain, you might want to seek some medical attention.
+Your peeling and cracked dry lips can be a sign of a number of things, including dehydration, an allergy, or a vitamin deficiency Sure, the typical culprit of chapped lips is licking our lips (using saliva to hydrate our lip’s skin), but that's not always the reason for your rough skin.
+A good indication that your dry lips are signaling something else about your health is if it seems like they're impossible to hydrate, and they even cause you pain.
+Those are both signs that may give you reason to seek some medical attention.

 1. A Yeast Infection

 Did you know that your cracked lips may be a sign of a yeast infection?
 This is especially true if you have cracks around the corner of our mouth.
 "When you lick your lips excessively, the warm, moist saliva encourages yeast to grow, especially when the saliva builds up in the corners of the mouth," Dr. Michele Green, a New York-based dermatologist, tells Bustle over email.
 The best remedy is to hydrate — drink lots of water and avoid licking your lips.
 It can also help to use a moisturizing barrier like beeswax balm or Vaseline to stop the buildup of saliva, Green says.

 2. An Allergic Reaction

 If your lips look like you just came back from a filler appointment, this may be an allergic reaction.
 Lip-plumping products are a common reason for allergic reactions, Dr. Debra Jaliman, a New York-based dermatologist, tells Bustle over email.
 "Cinnamon and cayenne powder are commonly found in lip plumpers and can cause a reaction," she says.
 You could also be allergic to certain foods.
 Take note of what you're eating and using and adjust until you find the right product for you.